Oskar1504/berry-base-listener/README.md

 # berry-base-listener
 This is a small Cron application which checks every 30 minutes if specific products available in the [BerryBase Shop](https://www.berrybase.de/).
+If product status changed you can receive Discord/Telegram chat notifications.

 A small express API also running where you can request and add more products to watchlist.